 Talk to your rheumatologist or your GP about how you can adjust your usual medications if your AS flares.
 Find out the maximum dose to which you can safely increase your usual medications.
-Ask which other medications you can safely add in.
-For example, if you are on an anti inflammatory such as naproxen, be clear about the maximum daily dose and know what dose of paracetamol you can safely add in.
+Ask which other medications you can safely add.

+So, if you are on an anti inflammatory such as naproxen, be clear about the maximum daily dose and know what dose of paracetamol you can safely add.

 Write down the information you are given and keep it somewhere safe so you can refer to it when needed.

 Make sure you have the medication you need and if you are travelling don't forget to pack it in your hand luggage.
 There's more information on travelling on the NASS website.

-Avoid high impact exercise such as running if you are having a flare up or feel a flare up coming on.
+Avoid high impact exercise such as running if you are having a flare or feel you may have one coming on.

-Talk to your physiotherapist about the type of gentle stretching exercises that would be most suitable for you during a flare up.
+Talk to your physiotherapist about the type of gentle stretching exercises that would be most suitable for you during a flare.

 There are suggested stretching exercises in our Back to Action exercise guide but it's always best to get individual advice if you can.

 A long, hot bath